MikelMNJ/starter-app/README.md

 the same middlware function, differently, for each individual route &mdash; so rate limits, for example, can be different from one route to another.

 ### About the limiter() middleware
-The default `express-rate-limit` middleware has been expanded in this implementation to be fully customizable.  `limiter()` takes three arguments:
+The default `express-rate-limit` middleware has been expanded in this implementation to be fully customizable.  `limiter()` takes four arguments:
-`limiter(maxNumOfReqs, timeInMilliseconds, "Your custom message")`.
+`limiter(maxNumOfReqs, timeInMilliseconds, "Your custom message", "objKeyName")`.
 Your custom message will interface with the front-end notification system when a 429 is returned.
 If using an object, the front-end notification system will need either a single string (shown previously) or an object with the following keys:
 ```javascript
 const message = {
   message: "My custom message string.",